Dyalog/ride/docs/protocol.md

 ```json
 ["TraceBackward",{"win":123}] // RIDE -> Interpreter
 ```
-Request the current line in a trace window be moved back.
+Request the current line in a trace window be moved back (skip back one line).

 <a name=ClearTraceStopMonitor></a>
 ```json